darinz/DL/11_Optimization/01_mixed_precision_training.md

         data, target = data.cuda(), target.cuda()
         loss = trainer.train_step(data, target)
 ```
+> **Code Walkthrough:**
+> - Uses PyTorch's AMP to automatically handle mixed precision and loss scaling.
+> - The `autocast` context manager runs operations in FP16 where safe, and FP32 where needed.
+> - The `GradScaler` handles scaling and unscaling of gradients, and skips updates if overflow is detected.
+> - This is the recommended way to use mixed precision in PyTorch.

 *PyTorch AMP automates most of the mixed precision workflow, making it easy and robust.*

 ### 3. TensorFlow Mixed Precision